IanFletcher1Spatial/strigo-lab-exercises/transform-data/exercise.md

 The final step is to write the data to Excel.
 Run the workspace to write the data.

 To confirm the data was written successfully you can refer to the Translation Log (the last line should report `Translation was SUCCESSFUL`).
 You can also find the output data by clicking the writer feature type once to select it, then clicking the Open Containing Folder button that appears in the small toolbar above to find the Excel file.
-You can open it in Open Office if you want to confirm it was written correctly.
+You can open it in Open Office (just click Next on the prompt until it opens) if you want to confirm it was written correctly.

 #### 7. Continue to Next Exercise